FoxNineOne/PomoZorro/README.md

 The timer allows you two select your own duration of work and resting timess.
 A playlist of Zorro Sombre music plays whilst the timer progresses.

-Currently, you can skip and repeat songs, mute and unmute!.
+Currently, you can: - set your times for work and rest - play, skip, stop songs from the playlist - mute audio without pausing timer - skip modes.

 Would like to implement: